 Priority Unsecured Debts

-Furthermore, priority unsecured debts are unsecured debts that are given priority in a bankruptcy case.
+Furthermore, priority unsecured debts have priority in a bankruptcy case.
+Priority unsecured debts are also an unsecured debt.
 Examples of priority unsecured debts include:

 - Alimony or spousal support